kolypto/py-mongosql/README.md

 * `{ $nor: [ {..criteria..}, .. ] }` - none is true
 * `{ $not: { ..criteria.. } }` - negation

-Filter by the relations fields.
+Filter by the relations fields:

 * `{filter: {address.zip: 1234}}` - filter by address relation zip field, but return all adresses if joined with address.